bootdotdev/blog/content/computer-science/18-months-with-gpt-4.md

 _But_, today **about 50% of those queries** I now send to an LLM instead of Google.
 That's a crazy number.
 But, it saves me time.
 Finding what I wanted via Google took maybe 2-3x times longer, because I now have an LLM chat directly in my editor at all times (shoutout [Zed](https://zed.dev/) btw).

 If I'm skeptical of the response, its not working the way I expect, or I need a source, sure, I still use Google, but in many cases I actually trust the LLM _more_ than an outdated post on Reddit that's still somehow dominating the SERP.
 For example, the other day I was trying to use the Google Analytics API, and the feature I needed (I swear to God I searched for hours) wasn't documented anywhere.
-But, because the LLM had slurped up enough weird web forum data, it new what I should try.
+But, because the LLM had slurped up enough weird web forum data, it knew what I should try.
 I tried it.
 It worked.

 So at least on that front, Google is losing some ground to LLMs, but I'm still not any closer to firing Allan.